Cantera/cantera-website/pages/science/phase-thermo.rst

 [#Kee1989]_, plus some additional options for species thermodynamic properties and reaction rate expressions.

-Ideal gas mixtures can be defined in the CTI format using the :cti:class:`ideal_gas` entry, or in the YAML format by specifying :ref:`ideal-gas <sec-yaml-ideal-gas>` in the ``thermo`` field.
+Ideal gas mixtures can be defined in the legacy CTI format using the :cti:class:`ideal_gas` entry, or in the YAML format by specifying :ref:`ideal-gas <sec-yaml-ideal-gas>` in the ``thermo`` field.